ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 - Navigate to the Databricks datasource configuration form in ToolJet, fill in the required parameters, and click the **Save** button.
 You can test the connection by clicking the **Test Connection** button.

   :::note
-    Ensure your Databricks Warehouse or Cluster is running and has been granted the necessary permissions prior to clicking **Test Connection** or running any queries.
+    Ensure your Databricks Warehouse is running and has been granted the necessary permissions prior to clicking **Test Connection** or running any queries.
   :::

   <div style={{textAlign: 'center'}}>